BlancheK/BlancheK.github.io/movies-titles.md

 {% include success-protagonist.html %}

-Based on this plot, the presence of the protagonist name in the title is associated with a lower success.
+Based on this plot, the presence of the 'Protagonist name' in the title is associated with a lower success: the 'Success indicator' decreases in average by '0.22' .
 Movie titles that explicitly mention the protagonist's name may reveal too much about the plot, leaving little room for audience curiosity, or on the contrary not tell enough about the movie theme.
-This is surprising but it will have not be very important since only negligeable part of the movies (49/2412 = 0.2%) have the protagonist name in the title, and it might bring too much variance to our analysis.
+This is surprising but it will have not be very important since only negligeable part of the movies (49/2412 = 0.2%) have the 'Protagonist name' in the title, and it might bring too much variance to our analysis.